The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University

-Lastly, our paper presents novel evidence on the spillover effects of large-scale affirmative action.
-Several papers examine the efficiency effects of admission policies that benefit disadvantaged students by comparing the earnings returns for students who were ``pulled in'' and ``pushed out'' by these policies.
-The evidence from this work is mixed; \citet{bleemer2022affirmative} finds efficiency gains, \citet{bertrand2010} and \citet{riehl2023exams} find efficiency losses, and \citet{black2023winners} find limited earnings effects in either group.\footnote{\enskip \citet{otero2021} find evidence of efficiency gains from the nationwide adoption of affirmative action policies in Brazil, but the authors can only examine effects on college persistence given the timing of their data.
-A related literature examines student/college match effects in graduation and earnings outcomes \citep{andrews2016,arcidiacono2016,dillon2020consequences,mountjoy2020returns}.} But a full evaluation of the efficacy of affirmative action must also take into account spillover effects on untargeted students \citep{durlauf2008}.
-A few papers examine how a university's racial or socioeconomic diversity affects the earnings of other students \citep{daniel2001racial,arcidiacono2010does,hinrichs2011effects}, but this work relies on strong selection-on-observables assumptions.
-We find negative earnings spillovers under weaker assumptions, and we present evidence on both learning and networking mechanisms for these effects.
-The existence of spillovers means that the true effects of large-scale admission reforms can differ significantly from those estimated using existing student/college allocations, as in, for example, \citet{chetty2020income}'s ``need-affirmative'' counterfactual admission policy.
+Lastly, our paper is novel in identifying spillover effects of large-scale affirmative action.
+Several papers examine the efficiency effects of admission policies that benefit disadvantaged students by comparing earnings returns for students who were ``pulled in'' and ``pushed out.''
+The evidence is mixed; \citet{bleemer2022affirmative} finds efficiency gains, \citet{bertrand2010} and \citet{riehl2023exams} find efficiency losses, and \citet{black2023winners} find limited earnings effects in either group.\footnote{\enskip A related literature examines student/college match effects in graduation and earnings outcomes \citep{andrews2016,arcidiacono2016,dillon2020consequences,mountjoy2020returns}.} A full evaluation of the efficacy of affirmative action must also consider spillover effects on untargeted students \citep{durlauf2008}.
+Several papers examine how a university's racial or socioeconomic diversity affects other students' earnings \citep{daniel2001racial,arcidiacono2010does,hinrichs2011effects}, but this work relies on strong selection-on-observables assumptions.
+We find negative earnings spillovers under weaker assumptions, and we present evidence on both learning and networking mechanisms.
+The existence of spillovers means that the true effects of large-scale admission reforms may differ from those estimated using existing student/college allocations, as in, for example, \citet{chetty2020income}'s ``need-affirmative'' counterfactual enrollment scenario.